 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.

-Preheat the oven and grease an oven-safe dish.
-Use an 8x8 or similar-sized dish.
+Preheat the oven to 350°F and grease an oven-safe dish.
+Use an 8×8 or similar-sized dish.
 You can also pour the batter into individual ramekins, but keep an eye on them earlier in the baking process.

 Pour the blended oat batter into the dish and top it with more chocolate chips.

-Bake it for about 30 minutes till the top is golden and a toothpick comes out clean.
+Bake it for about 30 minutes or until a toothpick comes out clean.

 Cut it into 4-6 slices.
 Enjoy it as is or with your favorite toppings such as peanut butter, agave nectar, maple syrup, coconut yogurt, etc.